“AI for Good” as a Means to Power

 Almost all discussions in the intergovernmental world, tech media, and social media center around specific policy decisions – not on the end-goal of the speakers or writers.

-Someone who believes that AI should never be more than a tool to serve humanity (even a thousand years from you) will obvious advocate for policy decisions that land them in that situation that they deem to be desirable.
+Someone who believes that AI should never be more than a tool to serve humanity (even a thousand years from now) will obviously advocate for policy decisions that land them in that situation that they deem to be desirable.

-Someone who sees as ideal the vision of a posthuman intelligences populating the galaxy will naturally have different near-term policy recommendations.
+Someone who sees as ideal the vision of a posthuman intelligence populating the galaxy will naturally have different near-term policy recommendations.

 For this reason, I’ve created the Intelligence Trajectory Political Matrix (ITPM).